-estimation process by the management, we compared business plans in the past years with actual results.
+In order to assess the effectiveness of the estimation process by the management, we compared business plans in the past years with actual results.
 In addition, we reviewed relevant documents and materials including analysis of actual results of executed capital investments.

-In order to understand the business environment and analysis of financial impact due to temporary factors, such as large-scale refurbishment of a manufacturing facility, we discussed with the management and examined the management response by reviewing relevant documents and external data.
+In order to understand the business environment and analysis of financial impact due to temporary factors, such as large-scale refurbishment of a manufacturing facility, we discussed with the management and examined the management response by reviewing relevant documents and materials, and by comparing it with available external data.